hypercore-protocol/website/guides/walkthroughs/sharing-files-with-hyperdrive.md

 ---
 layout: layouts/guides
-title: Sharing Files with Hyperdrive
+title: Sharing Files with Hyperdrive | Hypercore Protocol
+description: Walk through the basics of using Hyperdrive.
 ---

 # Sharing Files with Hyperdrive